patthoyts/bugzilla-vagrant/README.md

  installation.
 This should not be used for production installations.

-Once the provisioning stage has completed the Bugzilla application will be running and just needs logging in as `admin@example.com` using password `password` (can be changed in the install-bugzilla.sh file).
+Once the provisioning stage has completed the Bugzilla application will be running and just needs logging in as `admim` using password `password` (can be changed in the install-bugzilla.sh file).

 The box exports the guest port 80 to localhost port 8080 so the final